1. How much does it cost?

 -Checkout time is at 11AM Sunday morning.
 We will hold a non-denominational Scout’s Own service in the morning.
 There are also prizes for the Camp Wide Games winners, and patches for the participants.
-If you won’t be able to stay that long please let one of the Directors know so they can give your things before you leave.
+If you won’t be able to stay through the awards ceremnoy, please let one of the Directors know so they can give your things to you before you leave.

 4. What should I bring with me?

 -You will be sleeping in a cabin, so no need to bring a tent.
-There will be a bunk bed with a matress for you to sleep on, so no need for a cot, but you will need a sleeping bag.
+There will be a bunk bed with a matress for you to sleep on, so no need for a cot.
+You will need a sleeping bag.
 Your Webelos will need their Class A uniform (Blue or Tan BSA shirt) along with a few changes of clothes.
 When the weather is bad, it’s always a good idea to bring an extra pair of shoes as well.
-A good rain coat is always important (remember, the Boy Scout motto is “Always be prepared”).
+A good rain coat is always important (remember, the Boy Scout motto is “Be Prepared”).
 In addition, your Webelos will need to bring their Ten Essentials to carry around with them.
 These may be checked at one or more of the skills stations during the camp wide games!
 You can find the list of Ten Essentials in your Cub Scout or Boy Scout handbook.
 A Class 1 personal health history form (Parts A&B) is also required for each person staying in camp.
 Please ensure you bring a completed Health Form with you.

 Please download and review the Program Overview